singlestore-labs/elegance-sdk-app-books-chat/README.md

 1. Sign up for [SingleStore](https://www.singlestore.com/) and create `books_chat_mysql` and/or `books_chat_kai` databases
 2. Create an `.env` file based on the `.env.sample` file
-3. Install dependencies once by running: `npm run i`
+3. Install dependencies once by running: `npm i`
 4. Setup a database by running: `npm run db:setup`
 5. Build the application once by running: `npm run build`
 6. Start development environment by running: `npm run dev`